-Don’t wind me up.
-You sound like the niche dodgers.
-You do have a brand because you run your business using a particular style.
+Yeah, you do.
+You have a brand because you have a business.
 It makes no difference if there is one of you or an entire organisation, you have a brand, that’s it.
-There’s a reason why the brands you know and love stand out, and if you’re doing your brand awareness bit well, you’ll be standing out to people too.
+All you need to do now is figure out what it is.

 Everything I’ve mentioned requires you to keep doing it.
 SEO is only successful when you make a consistent investment.

-Sorry, there are no quick fucking wins with SEO.
+Sorry, there are no quick wins with SEO.

 Blogging is an excellent example.
 Your blog is one of the most important things for SEO content writing but only if you’re committed to writing often.
 This is your prime spot for adding long-form content.
 Detailed, easy-to-read blog posts that are helping your audience.
 When people are searching with informational intent they will find the answers on the web via a blog post.
-Never, for the love of cheese-stuffed pizza crusts underestimate how important a blog is to your website.
+Never, for the love of cheese-stuffed pizza crusts underestimate the power of blogging.